-Significance: Building 105 is located within the boundaries of the Ryan Aeronautical Company
+Significance: Building 120 is located within the boundaries of the Ryan Aeronautical Company

 Historic District, a 46-acre complex containing 17 contributing resources and 30 non-contributing resources.
-The district is eligible on the local and national levels for the National Register of Historic Places (NRHP) under Criteria A, B, and C and for the California Register of Historical Resources (CRHR) under Criteria 1, 2 and 3.
+The district is eligible on the national and local levels for the National Register of Historic Places (NRHP) under Criteria A, B, and C and for the California Register of Historical Resources (CRHR) under Criteria 1, 2 and 3.
 The historic district is eligible under NRHP Criterion A (CRHR 1) for its association with the contribution of aircraft manufacturers at Lindbergh Field to World War II defense production.
 It is also eligible for its association with Cold War research, development projects, and defense manufacturing.
 Under Criterion NRHP B (CRHR 2) the district is eligible for its association with aviation pioneer T. Claude Ryan and his aircraft aerospace manufacturing businesses.
 Ryan Aeronautical Company, under Mr. Ryan's leadership, made significant contributions to national defense production during World War II, as well as important developments in aerospace research and development in the 1950s and 1960s.
 The historic district is eligible under NRHP Criterion C (CRHR 3) for its representation of industrial architecture associated with the 1930s and World War II.
 The district embodies the distinctive architectural characteristics of aircraft manufacturing buildings of the period in Southern California.
 The building and structures in the district illustrate the design fabrication concepts common to aircraft manufacturing plants from the 1930s to the 1960s.
 During this period, the aerospace industry played a dominant role in the economy of the

-Building 105 is a contributing resource to the Ryan Aeronautical Company Historic District under NRHP Criterion C/CRHR Criterion 3 because of its distinctive architectural characteristics of a type, period, and method of construction for industrial/administrative use.
+Building 120 was the first building constructed at the site and is a contributing resource to the Ryan Aeronautical Company Historic District under NRHP Criterion C/CRHR Criterion 3 because of its distinctive architectural characteristics of a type, period, and method of early World War II era construction for industrial/administrative use.

-Historian: Megan Venno
+Historian: Jessica Feldman